allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 Last release: v1.5.1

-Timelapse Feature Explorer can only load datasets that follow the defined data specification.
+**NOTE:** If you are looking to create a dataset, you can use the utilities provided in the package to write your data in the correct format.
+Follow our [getting started guide (`GETTING_STARTED.ipynb`)](./getting_started_guide/GETTING_STARTED.ipynb), and see the [readme (`README.md`)](../README.md) for more details on how to install this package.

-The easiest way to get started is to follow our [getting started guide](./getting_started_guide/GETTING_STARTED.ipynb)!
-See the [README](../README.md) for more details on how to install this package.
+Timelapse Feature Explorer can only load datasets that follow the defined data specification, described here.

-## Terms
+## 1. Terms

 Here are a few important terms: